 Preventing vibration and noise from tunnels to surface

 Crossrail, recently done in the UK, is a perfect example of where MagnaDense is the best fit in an area bound by many limitations.
 Because it is running beneath central London, the project encountered many constraints.
 Firstly, there is the challenge of the restricted volume of the tunnel, and secondly, the proximity of surrounding infrastructure, meaning space was limited.

 Therefore, the solution was the construction of a High Density Floating Track Slab (FTS), utilising MagnaDense concrete.
-Due to the limited available construction space, the concrete, developed to include the heavy aggregate MagnaDense, was the most suitable option to prevent noise and vibration caused by the passing trains.
+Due to the limited available construction space, they developed concrete that includes the heavy aggregate MagnaDense.
+And this is the most suitable option to prevent noise and vibration caused by the passing trains.
 Also, the project had to overcome many logistical challenges, primarily because the pumping site is within the city centre.

 And finally, the Crossrail project saw the world’s first installation of a High Density Floating Track Slab.
 Additionally, it set a world record for pumping high density concrete.
 As a result, LKAB Minerals and partners got four nominations for the awards at the NCE Tunnelling Awards in 2017.

-For more information about the project, or to hear about the technical details of this construction, you can listen to the Crossrail webinar we recorded.
+For more information about the project, or to hear about the technical details of this construction, you can listen to our Crossrail webinar.

 Overcoming hydraulic pressure with heavy aggregate

 The use of high density concrete in situations where there is a need to overcome hydrostatic pressure is not only limited to tunnelling projects.
 Therefore, you can also find this in more common constructions such as: